 All these factors will play a role in determining what sort of glove you pick—and we’ll expand on that as we go along.

-Material is important for a few reasons.
+Just like Baseball Gloves, material is important for a few reasons.

 It’s one of the biggest factors that determine a glove’s overall price, it will affect how comfortable the fit will be, and it will affect the gloves durability.